kevinvandervlist/search-challenge/README.md

 You can use any approach you want.
 Pruning the graph, caching (intermediate) results, everything is permitted as long as an implementation satisfies the test suite.
 Of course, when things more tests might be added to explain any inconsistencies.

+Any search algorithm must (eventually) yield all traces that produce the `goal`, based on the set of `given` `Type`s.
+However, this can be done in an incremental or lazy way if you want.
+It is fine to prioritise one trace over another if that provides you with faster (initial) results, as long as eventually all solutions are found.

 ## Defining an implementation
 You can implement your own implementation in either of these classes: